LNGS-Horse/Craft-of-trade/README.md

 # Craft of trade
 A fabric mod by LNGS-Horse
-This mod is called Trade craft, but it does not have much to do with trade.
+This mod is called Crate-of-tread, but it does not have much to do with trade.
 It just adds the item manufacturing for trade items, etc.